The Psychology Of Sex: Science Of Sex

 Physical effects of sex

 The physical effects of sex can go much further than people may think.
-Recent research has suggested that engaging in sexual activity can have a variety of implications for our bodies, both positive and negative.
-Interestingly, it can lead to increased arousal and pleasure, as well as increased heart rate and higher blood pressure.
+Recent research has suggested that engaging in sexual activity can have a variety of implications for our bodies, both of which can be positive and negative.
+Interestingly, sex can lead to an increase in arousal and pleasure, as well as increased heart rate and higher blood pressure.

-It is also known to cause an increase in hormones such as oxytocin, which plays an essential role in understanding and developing relationships.
-This shows that although sex is often thought of as an act primarily experienced between two partners seeking physical satisfaction, there are more far-reaching effects on our bodies than the average person may initially believe.
+Sex is also known to cause an increase in hormones such as oxytocin, which plays an essential role in the understanding of and the development of relationships.
+This shows that although sex is often thought of as an act primarily experienced between two partners seeking a sense of physical satisfaction, there are more far-reaching effects of sex on our bodies than the average person may initially believe.

 Psychological effects of sex